elunna/recipes/entres/pot roast.md

 meat, onions, and carrots before adding to the slow cooker.
 Set the slow cooker to low heat, and season your roast with salt and pepper.
-Melt 2 to 3 tablespoons of clarified butter or coconut oil in a large pot (or Dutch oven) over medium-high heat.
+Melt 2 to 3 tbsp of clarified butter or coconut oil in a large pot (or Dutch oven) over medium-high heat.
 Add the onions and (without stirring), sear them for